waterloong/Routing-Algorithm/src/README.md

 ------
 The program has been tested on `ubuntu1404-002.student.cs.uwaterloo.ca` to host nse, and 004, 008 to host routers.

 A router process will terminate 30 seconds after sending the first "hello" packet.
+Output will be flushed when this happens.